 Install Slack official client for Linux

-Slack offers a native app for Linux that is available in Snap, DEB, and RPM packages.
+Slack offers an Electron app for Linux that is available in Snap, DEB, and RPM packages.

-It has all the features that you would expect from the native client, including desktop notifications, auto-login, and options to change between teams.
+It has all the features that you would expect from a standard desktop client, including desktop notifications, auto-login, and options to change between teams.

 If you use Ubuntu, you can install Slack from the Software Center itself.
 Just search for it.

 If you don’t use Ubuntu, no worries.
 You can still install Slack on Linux, thanks to the Snap package, and the Flatpak package on Flathub.
 Just make sure that your Linux distribution supports Snap and run this simple command in your terminal to install the Snap package:

 sudo snap install slack

 If you prefer using DEB or RPM packages, you can download them from Slack’s website.

 In case you are not happy with using a beta product, and you would rather not use Snaps, but want an open-source client (though Slack is not open source), we’ve got you covered.

 Use Rambox to use multiple applications in one window

 The second open-source Slack client on Linux is called Rambox, which happens to be my preferred option.
 Think of Rambox as a Swiss army knife of messaging and web apps.

 What makes Rambox cool is that it’s not just limited to Slack.
 It also officially supports WhatsApp, Facebook Messenger, Skype, Hangouts, Telegram, WeChat, Gmail, Inbox, TweetDeck, GroupMe, Steam, Discord, Outlook, Tutanota, Protonmail, Wire, Office 365,

 On top of many supported services, Rambox lets you add custom websites if you want to use a web app that isn’t officially supported and allows you to sync your installs across multiple computers.